tanfwong/sdr_notes/_sources/ch2/multithread.md

 ## Create, launch, and join threads
-* The simplest way to create and launch a thread is to instantiate a `std::thread` class object by passing to its constructor a function pointer pointing to the function that the thread is to execute.
+* The simplest way to create and launch a thread is to instantiate a `std::thread` class object by passing to its constructor a function reference pointing to the function that the thread is to execute.
 Other input arguments of the function can also be passed to the constructor.
 See the code example below.
 * After a thread is completed, we should **join** the thread back to